Tsavo

-Tsavo is a region of Kenya located at the crossing of the Uganda Railway over the Tsavo River, close to where it meets the Athi-Galana-Sabaki River.
+Tsavo is a region of Kenya located where the Uganda Railway crosses the Tsavo River, close to where it meets the Athi-Galana-Sabaki River.
 Two national parks, Tsavo East and Tsavo West are located in the area.

-The meaning of the word Tsavo is still unclear, but because of tribal conflicts, the Kamba people used to refer to the region as the place of "slaughter".
-Until the British put an end to the slave trade in the late 19th century, Tsavo was continually crossed by caravans of trans-Saharan slave traders and their captives.
+The meaning of the word Tsavo is unclear, but because of tribal conflicts, the Kamba people used to refer to the region as the place of "slaughter".
+Until the British put an end to the slave trade in the early 19th century, Tsavo had been continually crossed by caravans of slavers and their captives.

 Flora and fauna

 Typical flora of the region includes: